On the Convergence of Orthogonal/Vector AMP: Long-Memory Message-Passing Strategy: Introduction

 The ``convergence in principle'' is the main idea to prove the convergence of OAMP.
+It means that the convergence of an iterative algorithm is intuitively trivial while the convergence of conventional MP algorithms is non-trivial and therefore needs to be proved for individual problems.
 The current message in LM-MP can be regarded as an additional measurement for the signal vector that is correlated with all preceding messages.
 When all measurements are utilized in a \emph{Bayes-optimal} manner to estimate the signal vector, using the additional measurements never degrades the estimation performance.
 As a result, the performance of the obtained Bayes-optimal LM-MP is monotonically convergent in principle as the iteration proceeds.

 To design the Bayes-optimal estimation of the signal vector in each iteration, we start with an LM generalization of OAMP---called LM-OAMP.
-The estimation errors in LM-OAMP is proved to be jointly Gaussian-distributed for all iterations in the large system limit via the unified framework of state evolution~\cite{Takeuchi211}.
+The estimation errors in LM-OAMP are proved to be jointly Gaussian-distributed for all iterations in the large system limit via the unified framework of state evolution~\cite{Takeuchi211}.
 Thus, the design issue of Bayes-optimal LM-OAMP reduces to a solvable issue, i.e.\ the Bayes-optimal estimation of the signal vector from correlated additive white Gaussian noise (AWGN) measurements.
 The convergence of Bayes-optimal OAMP is guaranteed by proving the equivalence between Bayes-optimal LM-OAMP and OAMP.